 - Fry the bacon on a plate with paper towels to soak up the fat.
 Slice up the tomatoes, mushrooms and olives.

-- Take the dough from the fridge and cut it in two pieces.
-Refrigerate half of the dough if you’re only making one pizza.
-Roll out the pizza dough and place it on a oiled pizza pan, no need to oil the pan, if you're using a stone.
+- Roll out your pizza dough and place it on a oiled pizza pan, no need to oil the pan, if you're using a stone.